ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 ### What are the benefits of Abbey over using Terraform alone?

 - Simplicity: The initial configuration of Abbey will take a few hours, but after that users can see all resources on a single page, and request access in a single click, while administrators can grant it in another click.
-You no longer need to rely solely on email.
 - Auditing: Abbey stores all access requests and changes in your GitHub repository as pull requests, actions, and code merges.
 You can use this as an audit history to know who had access to a resource at any point in time.
 - Reduction of human error: Since granting access is automated, administrators no longer have to adjust Terraform configuration files manually and then apply them.
 This reduces the chance that access will be incorrectly set.